adioshun/gitBook_DeepDrive/paper2017-segmetation-automateddriving.md

 > **Mobileye** and **HERE** follow this strategy.

-This can be viewed as a simple form of the 3D pointcloud where a subset of objects is mapped using a 2D map.In this method, object detection is leveraged to provide a HDmap and the accuracy is improved by aggregating over severalobservations from different cars.In case of a good localization, HD maps can be treated asa dominant cue and semantic segmentation algorithm greatlysimplifies to be a refinement algorithm of priors obtained byHD maps.
+This can be viewed as a simple form of the 3D pointcloud where a subset of objects is mapped using a 2D map.

+In this method, object detection is leveraged to provide a HDmap and the accuracy is improved by aggregating over several observations from different cars.

+In case of a good localization, HD maps can be treated as a dominant cue and semantic segmentation algorithm greatly simplifies to be a refinement algorithm of priors obtained by HD maps.

 In Figure 3, the semantic point cloud alignmentprovides an accurate semantic segmentation for static objects.Note that it does not cover distant objects like sky.